papivot/pace-docs/PKS Workload Deployment using Helm.md

 `server.persistentVolume.storageClass` | Prometheus server data Persistent Volume Storage Class |  `unset`
 ```

-Deploy the chart with the correct values int he CLI -
+Deploy the chart with the correct values in the CLI -

 > `helm install stable/prometheus --namespace monitoring --name prometheus --set alertmanager.persistentVolume.storageClass=awsgp2,server.persistentVolume.storageClass=awsgp2`

 This should do the trick.
-Within a few minutes validate all pods are up and running.
+Within a few minutes, validate all pods are up and running.

 > `kubectl get pods -n monitoring`